vicompany/grunt-mustache-combine/README.md

 Type: `String`
 Default: `''`

-Paart of the path to remove from the key.
+Paat of the file path to remove from the key.

 ### options.useLowerCaseKey
 Type: `Boolean`